mozilla/addons-server/docs/api/topics/apps.rst

         ``premium-inapp``.
 If ``premium`` or ``premium-inapp`` the app should be bought, check the ``price`` field to determine if it can.
     :type premium_type: string
-    :param price: will be null if the app is free.
-If it is a paid app this will b a string representing the price in the currency calculated for the request.
+    :param price: If it is a paid app this will be a string representing the price in the currency calculated for the request.
+If ``0.00`` then no payment is required, but the app requires a receipt.
 If ``null``, a price cannot be calculated for the region and cannot be bought.
         Example: 1.00
     :type price: string|null
-    :param price_locale: will be null if the app is free.
-If it is a paid app this will be a string representing the price with the currency formatted using the currency symbol and the locale representations of numbers.
+    :param price_locale: If it is a paid app this will be a string representing the price with the currency formatted using the currency symbol and the locale representations of numbers.
+If ``0.00`` then no payment is required, but the app requires a receipt.
 If ``null``, a price cannot be calculated for the region and cannot be bought.
         Example: "1,00 $US".
 For more information on this see :ref:`payment tiers <localized-tier-label>`.